gvwilson/sdxpy/src/oop/index.md

 must provide methods with these names that do what those names suggest.
 For example,
-we can [%g derived_class "derive" %] classes from `Shape` to represent squares and circles
+we can [%g derived_class "derive" %] classes from `Shape` to represent squares and circles.
 {: .continue}

 [% inc file="shapes_original.py" keep="concrete" %]